odysseyalive/jstack/docs/guides/installation.md

 ## 🌐 Deploy Websites (Optional)

-Now that JarvisJR is running, you can deploy production websites using built-in templates:
+Now that jstack is running, you can deploy production websites using built-in templates:

 ### 🚀 **Quick Site Deployment**